 Liberty’s significant achievements all seemed to happen in her childhood.
 When nine years old she won a box of mixed chocolate bars in a design competition for a Kiddie’s Korner section in a South African magazine.
 Then she won a lovely book for the annual Art Prize at school when she was 12.
-At 13 Liberty was selected to run the 800m race for an interschool athletics event, probably because everybody else knew better than that but she came last and learnt from the race that she never wants to run the 800m again.
-However, that year was her proudest writing moment when she completed her first novella after taking the English teacher’s essay challenge a bit too far.
-The teacher then chose her piece to read in front of the whole class!
-That ended up being a good year because she won a chocolate cake in a raffle too.
-When she was fourteen she won a glass jar of Smarties, she correctly guessed the number of smarties in the jar by counting and then multiplying the LxBxW.
-As a result she’s always considered herself fond of competitions and quicker at art, writing and maths than at running (oh yes and also a lover of chocolate).
+At 13 Liberty was selected to run the 800m race for an interschool athletics event, probably because everybody else knew better than that, but she came last and learnt from the race that she never wants to run the 800m again.

-Born in England but reared in South Africa she now lives in the quiet and relative safety of the Irish countryside with her ever-loving and patient husband, four fabulous children, an assortment of pets (and billions of disgusting slugs).
+Born in England but reared in South Africa she now lives in the tranquility of the Irish countryside.
 In between the mothering she loves to draw, paint, write, teach a women’s Bible study group, walk beside the sea and dance, she is an occasional graphic designer and finally she loves good chocolate.